mgazdzik/plugin-ShortcodeTracker/README.md

 * Add support for at least one caching system (redis/memcache)
 * Improve HTML designs/styles
 * Throw exception in case Shortener URL is not changed
-* Introduce Shortener URL validation
+* Introduce Shortener base URL validation (in Settings section)
 * introduce value object to store Shortcode